MultiModalUserInterfaces2020/MMI2020-chrome-extension/README.md

 ## Enable the extension

 To enable the extension managed in this repository in your browser, follow the three steps in the [Getting Started Tutorial](https://developer.chrome.com/extensions/getstarted#manifest).
+Open the folder `src` as root of the extension.

 ## Development

+### Install dependencies

+Run `npm install` to install the dependencies for this project.

+### Watcher task

+Start the default gulp task before changing the code by running `gulp`.
+It will watch the source files and process them.

+### Build

+To create a new build of the extension, run `gulp build`.

+### Code completion

 When using WebStorm or PhpStorm to work on this project, enable the library `chrome` to get code completion.